Concerto-D/concerto-decentralized/README.md

 Authors: Maverick Chardet, Hélène Coullon, Christian Perez {first}.{last}@inria.fr
 Licence: GNU GPL v3

+## Setup

+### Option 1: installing Concerto (permanent)

+TODO: packaging

+### Option 2: adding Concerto to PYTHONPATH (temporary)

+If using bash, go to the Concerto root directory using `cd`, and then run `source source_dir.sh`, which will append the current directory to your `PYTHONPATH` during this session only.
+You can then run any Concerto script inside this terminal.

 ## Getting started

 TODO: this introduction needs to be reworked to explain everything in more detail.